djhmateer/hugo-quickstart/content/posts/20 cider with a scratter - 25 litres.md

 ---
-title: Cider with a scratter - Brew 20
+title: Cider with a scratter - 20 litres - Brew 20
 date: 2022-09-26
 draft: false
 ---